Anything Could Happen: Commercial performance

 "Anything Could Happen" debuted at number five on the UK Singles Chart, selling 49,680 copies in its first week.
 The single stayed at number five the following week, selling 37,895 copies.
-As of August 2013, it had sold 326,836 copies in the UK.
+As of April 2023, it had sold 620,000 copies in the UK alone.

 In the United States, "Anything Could Happen" debuted at number 17 on the Bubbling Under Hot 100 Singles chart on the issue dated 8 September 2012, before rising to number three on 20 October upon its release to radio.
 The song entered the Billboard Hot 100 at number 75 for the week of 27 October 2012, peaking at number 47 in its tenth week on the chart.
 It also topped the Hot Dance Club Songs chart during the final week of 2012.
 The single was certified gold by the Recording Industry Association of America (RIAA) on 17 January 2013, and platinum on 24 July 2013.
 As of January 2014, the song had sold 1,166,000 copies in the US.

 The song performed moderately elsewhere, reaching number two in Poland, number 16 in the Czech Republic, Ireland and New Zealand, number 20 in Australia, number 37 in Canada and number 66 in Germany.

 Music video

 The music video for "Anything Could Happen" was directed by Floria Sigismondi.
 In an interview with Carson Daly on his 97.1 AMP Radio show on 6 August 2012, Goulding stated that the video would be filmed the following day in Malibu, California.
 The video revolves around a couple's car crash near a Malibu beach.
 "I find myself on a rock, with no idea how I've been there", she told Fuse.
 "I've been in a car crash.
 I end up being a mermaid-type thing."
 She added, "I wanted to do a big video with big effects by the ocean [...]
 I wanted to do something really epic."
 Goulding declined offers of a stuntwoman to help her shoot the video, and instead performed her own stunts, such as being dropped onto a roof.

 On 5 September, the "Anything Could Happen" video debuted via Goulding's YouTube channel.
 The video shows Goulding in a car with her on-screen boyfriend as they observe waves crashing on a beach.
 Goulding is then seen waking up on the beach, singing to the song, and walking around the beach finding silver floating spheres and triangled shaped mirrors.
 Goulding is also seen close up crying while singing and then bleeding out of her nose.
 The video continues to show Goulding and the on-screen boyfriend in a car crash, meeting up again in their "after life" on the beach.
-Later, Goulding is shown looking on to the car crash from above, while observing her blood-covered boyfriend, with a big fluffy pink ball holding her up by ropes.
+Later, Goulding is shown looking on to the car crash from above, while observing her boyfriend, with a big fluffy pink ball holding her up by ropes.
 The video ends as Goulding floats away from the crash scene.